MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/item-property-can-t-be-set-at-run-time-error-382.md

 # 'Item' property can't be set at run time (Error 382)

-The [property](../../Glossary/vbe-glossary.md#property) is read-only at[run time](../../Glossary/vbe-glossary.md#run-time).
+The [property](../../Glossary/vbe-glossary.md#property) is read-only at [run time](../../Glossary/vbe-glossary.md#run-time).
 This error has the following cause and solution: